kingabzpro/Medical-AI-with-Grok4/README.md

 ### Basic Workflow
 1. **Upload Image**: Click on the "Upload Prescription Image" area and select your prescription photo
-2. **Analyze**: Click the "Analyze Prescription" button
+2. **Analyze**: Click the "Analyze Prescription" button (button automatically changes to "⏳ Processing..." and disables to prevent duplicate requests)
-3. **Monitor Progress**: Watch real-time processing updates in the main area
+3. **Monitor Progress**: Watch real-time processing updates in the main area and detailed logs in the collapsible section
+4. **Live Streaming**: Experience real-time report generation as the AI streams the final medical report text
-4. **View Results**: Get comprehensive medicine information including:
+5. **View Results**: Get comprehensive medicine information including:
    - Medicine description and usage
    - Typical treatment duration
    - Price information and availability